Octavius-Dante/Arthelais/ex_29/Readme.md

 *       RETURN     =
       .

-    " Step 2: Map Data becuase BAPI gives so many fields and in our output " we have only less fields
+    " Step 2: Map Data because BAPI gives so many fields and in our output " we have only less fields

     " Step 3: Return the data out ET_ENTITYSET is our return internal table